In this article:

 - Medicare: 1.45 percent

-Unlike the 6.2 percent Social Security and the 1.45 percent Medicare taxes which employers are required to match and contribute, employers are not required to match the additional 0.9% Medicare tax withheld from employees earning over $200,000.
+Unlike the 6.2 percent Social Security and the 1.45 percent Medicare taxes, employers are not required to match the additional 0.9% Medicare tax withheld from employees earning over $200,000.

 Federal Unemployment Tax